Consider creating stanchions, stands, pedestals, and displays for your projects. A little presentation goes a long way.

 Stands, Podiums, Tables, Stanchions

 We’ve all seen speed rail stands around the floor.
-We have all of the platforms, flanges, pipes of various length, and hardware necessary to put these together (most of the supplies are stored in the sub-basement).
+We have all of the platforms, flanges, pipes of various length, and hardware necessary to put these together (most of the supplies are stored in the first floor shop).

 K7 – Pedro Galvão Cesar de Oliveira